if-x/drc-matic-childnode/README.md

 Rebalancing is the process of realigning the weighting of a portfolio of assets to the strategy allocation that is defined.

-When rebalancing, the contract will convert all the current portfolio assets to WETH.
-Then the WETH will be divided by the portfolio assets' allocation percentages, and be converted to portfolio assets.
+When rebalancing, the contract will check each of the portfolio asset's worth in ETH, and the vault's total worth in ETH.
+Based on the designed portfolio allocations, the contract will calculate how much each asset should be worth.
+Some of the assets' worth might exceed what it should be, whilst some would be below what it should be.
+The contract then will convert the overflowed parts of the assets to ETH.
+And then further swap the ETH to make up for the assets that is below the designed percentage value.

 Rebalancing is only executable by contract owner - [the DRC Foundation Fund Multi-sig Wallet](#digital-reserve-contract-owner).